ayushdixit1-av/spotify-discord-bot/README.md

 Verify File Presence and Location:

-Ensure bot.py, requirements.txt, Procfile, runtime.txt, nixpacks.toml, and start.sh are all present in the root directory of your GitHub repository.
+Ensure bot.py, requirements.txt, Procfile, runtime.txt, and nixpacks.toml are all present in the root directory of your GitHub repository.

 Correct Filenames:

-Ensure requirements.txt (with 's'), Procfile (capital 'P'), nixpacks.toml, and start.sh are spelled correctly.
+Ensure requirements.txt (with 's'), Procfile (capital 'P'), and nixpacks.toml are spelled correctly.

-Procfile and start.sh Line Endings (CRITICAL):
+Procfile Line Endings (CRITICAL):

-These files must use Unix-style line endings (LF), not Windows-style (CRLF).
+The Procfile must use Unix-style line endings (LF), not Windows-style (CRLF).
 Use a code editor (VS Code, Notepad++, Sublime Text) to convert and save.

-start.sh Executable Permissions:

-Ensure start.sh has executable permissions.
-If you're on Linux/macOS or using Git Bash, run chmod +x start.sh before committing.

 Empty requirements.txt: